Ghanaians React As Eric Boahen Uche’s 31st Prophecy About Nigeria Appears To Be Fulfilled

 He claimed that Israel would announce the establishment of a military base in the West African country in 2026.

-Hours after his prophecy, the Israeli Prime Minister, Benjamin Netanyahu was quoted to have stated that Israel was considering joining efforts by the United States to fight the persecution of Christians in Nigeria.
+Hours after his prophecy, the Israeli Prime Minister, Benjamin Netanyahu, was quoted as stating that Israel was considering joining efforts by the United States to fight the persecution of Christians in Nigeria.

 "Israeli Prime Minister Benjamin Netanyahu said Israel is preparing a formal plan to support and protect Christian communities in Nigeria, publicly aligning with the U.S.," Arise TV in Nigeria reported.